rikkiromana/Quantum-Computing-Page/README.md

 # Quantum-Computing-Page

+## Project Description
-A page to inform people about quantum computing.
+A landing page made from scratch that contain basic information about quantum computing.